-Academic Center for Excellence - The Academic Center for Excellence (ACE), is directed by the School of Arts and Sciences and primarily staffed by English faculty.
-ACE is located in Drake Library and provides tutoring for English, math, science, business, Bible, nursing, and education.
-ACE is open daily and available to all students for both individual quiet study and tutoring appointment in the above subjects.
-Walk-in tutoring appointments and online appointment in the above subjects may also be available.
-ACE also oversees probationary hours and probationary advising for students who are on academic probation.
-GPS students may make use of ACE during the daytime, evenings, weekends, and even online.
-Remote tutoring is available to GPS students regardless of subject matter or educational level.
+Academic Center for Excellence - ACE, or the Academic Center for Excellence, is primarily staffed by OKWU faculty and is in the Janice & Charles Drake Library.
+ACE is open daily and available to all students for both individual quiet study anytime and various academic services by appointment.
+ACE provides paper checks as well tutoring in English, math, science, business, Bible, nursing, and education.
+Walk-in tutoring appointments and online appointments in the above subjects may also be available.
+OKWU partners with Tutor.com for additional tutoring services.
+ACE also oversees probationary hours and probationary advising for students who are on academic warning or probation.